TheOdinProject/curriculum/javascript/organizing_your_javascript_code/classes.md

 This section contains a general overview of topics that you will learn in this lesson.

-- Describe the pros and cons of using classes in JavaScript.
-- Briefly discuss how JavaScript's object creation differs from other object-oriented programming languages.
 - Explain the differences between an object constructor and a class.
 - Explain what "getters" and "setters" are.
 - Understand what computed names and class fields are.